Jiang Zemin: Media depiction

 The People's Daily and CCTV's 7 pm Xinwen Lianbo each had Jiang-related events as the front-page or top stories, a fact that remained until Hu Jintao's media administrative changes in 2006.
 Jiang appeared casual in front of Western media, and gave an unprecedented interview with Mike Wallace of CBS in 2000 at Beidaihe.
 He would often use foreign languages in front of the camera; once, he gave a 40-minute speech entirely in Russian.
 In an encounter with Hong Kong reporter Sharon Cheung in 2000 regarding the central government's apparent "imperial order" of supporting Tung Chee-hwa to seek a second term as Chief Executive of Hong Kong, Jiang scolded the Hong Kong journalists as "too simple, sometimes naive" in English.

+Hong Kong and Macau

+In 1997, Jiang oversaw the handover of Hong Kong from the United Kingdom.
+In 1999, he oversaw the handover of Macau from Portugal.